 Peace and Social Justice

-Chesapeake PSR's work on peace and social justice in Maryland extends beyond climate change and energy, and toxic pollution.
-Our members have been involved in a number of important issues, such as preventing the use or spread of nuclear weapons and nuclear power, ending the death penalty in Maryland, addressing gun violence and reducing defense expenditures in order to reinvest those savings in our communities.
+Over the years, our members have also been involved in a number of important issues, such as supporting paid family medical leave, raising the minimum wage, marriage equality, addressing gun violence, and reducing defense expenditures in order to reinvest those savings in our communities.

 An event on local, state and national steps to take to prevent nuclear war attracted 100 participants.
 Chesapeake PSR co-sponsored the event, which took place at Baltimore’s Goucher College.